datalad/datalad-remake/examples/fmriprep-resample/README.md

 Thus, the file was initially created by running a standard, full fMRIPrep pipeline.
 In the next steps, we will attempt to recreate this file using a different method that is much less computationally expensive.

-### Adjust the cost of using git annex special remotes
+### Adjust the cost of using git-annex special remotes

 When determining which remote to transfer annexed files from, ones with lower costs are preferred.
 The default cost is 100 for local repositories, and 200 for remote repositories.
 Similarly, the default cost for the `datalad-remake-auto` special remote is 100.